 Another FTSE 100 share that could offer long-term growth potential is iron ore mining company Rio Tinto (LSE: RIO).
 Its recent half-year results showed that its financial performance has been encouraging, with it being underpinned by rising iron ore prices.

 Looking ahead, the improving outlook for the world economy could boost the company’s prospects.
 The trade deal between the US and China may only be a ‘phase one’ agreement, but it suggests that an escalation of the trade war that has dominated news flow over the past couple of years may be over for the time being.

 This could cause investors to become increasingly bullish about companies, such as Rio Tinto, that are highly dependent on the performance of the world economy.
 Therefore, with the stock trading on a P/E ratio of 10.6, it could offer good value for money.

 Alongside its low valuation and growth potential, the stock also offers an attractive dividend yield of 5.7%.
 Certainly, its dividend payout is less stable than many of its FTSE 100 peers, but an improving outlook for the business could mean that its dividend growth rate improves in the long run.
 This could boost its total returns in the coming years and improve your chances of retiring early.

 The post Forget buy-to-let!
-I’d invest in 4%+ yielding FTSE 250 stocks to make a passive income appeared first on The Motley Fool UK.
+I’d invest £1k today in these 2 FTSE 100 stocks to retire early appeared first on The Motley Fool UK.